Muppets from Space: Production

-As with Muppet Treasure Island (1996), veteran Muppet performer Frank Oz was unavailable for most of the shooting of Muppets from Space due to scheduling conflicts with his directing career.
-As a result, his characters were performed on set by other Muppet performers, with Oz later looping his voice in post-production.
-For most of the filming, Peter Linz, John Kennedy, and Rickey Boyd performed his characters, with Linz performing Miss Piggy, Boyd performing Animal and Kennedy performing Sam Eagle and Fozzie Bear.
+As with the previous film Muppet Treasure Island (1996), veteran Muppet performer Frank Oz was unavailable for most of the shooting of Muppets from Space due to scheduling conflicts with his directing career.
+As a result, his characters Miss Piggy, Fozzie Bear, Animal, and Sam Eagle were performed on set by other puppeteers, with Oz later dubbing the voices in post-production.
+For most of the filming, Peter Linz performed Miss Piggy, John Kennedy performed Fozzie Bear and Sam Eagle, and Rickey Boyd performed Animal.
 Kennedy and Linz's voices can be heard in the film's theatrical trailer.
+In addition, Muppet performer Kevin Clash was also unavailable for most of the shooting, due to scheduling conflicts with his work on Sesame Street.

-Filming began in November 1998 at Screen Gem Studios in Wilmington, North Carolina.
+Filming began in November 1998 at Screen Gems Studios in Wilmington, North Carolina.

 The film would mark the first appearance of Scooter since the theme park attraction Muppet*Vision 3D (1991).
 His voice was performed in Muppets from Space by Adam Hunt, the brother of Scooter's initial performer Richard Hunt.

 The film's visual effects were provided by Illusion Arts.

 Writing

 An earlier draft of the story was written by Kirk Thatcher called Muppets in Space.
 In the screenplay, aliens abducted Kermit because they believed him to be their leader, leading the other Muppets to attempt to save him.
-A set of Welch's Jelly Glasses were produced based around this theme.
+A set of Welch's Jelly Glasses was produced based around this theme.
 According to the production notes featured on the DVD, the film was inspired by Gonzo's song in The Muppet Movie (1979), "I'm Going to Go Back There Someday".

-In a 2009 interview, co-writer Joseph Mazzarino revealed that he left the project before shooting started, due to changes made to his draft of the screenplay.
-Mazzarino stated that his draft included parodies of Men in Black, Contact (both 1997) and Alien (1979), and that Randal Kleiser had been selected to direct the film.
-However, shortly before shooting began, The Jim Henson Company fired Kleiser, as they felt he was not "bringing enough vision", with Mazzarino subsequently hiring Timothy Hill as the new director, and the parodies were removed, as Hill wanted the film to be "more real".
+When asked about his experience ten years after the film's release, co-writer Joseph Mazzarino revealed that he left the production before shooting started, due to changes made to his draft of the screenplay.
+He stated that his draft included parodies of Men in Black, Contact (both 1997) and Alien (1979), and that Randal Kleiser had been selected to direct the film.
+However, shortly before shooting began, the Jim Henson Company fired Kleiser, as they felt he was not "bringing enough vision", with Mazzarino subsequently hiring Timothy Hill as the new director, and the parodies were removed, as Hill wanted the film to be "more real".

-In addition, Mazzarino disliked the revised ending of the film, and stated in his draft Gonzo did not turn out to be an alien.
-Instead, the aliens were getting signals from episodes of The Muppet Show and made themselves look like Gonzo, as they considered him to be the "ultimate being".
+In addition, Mazzarino stated that in his draft Gonzo did not turn out to be an alien.
+Instead, the aliens were getting signals from episodes of The Muppet Show and made themselves look like Gonzo because they considered him to be the "ultimate being".
 In the end, they would reveal their true forms, and Gonzo would remain a "whatever", with his family being the Muppets.